SEB-14-Bahrain/.github/profile/README.md

 ## Class Structure

 #### Course Dates
+- Sunday - Thursday, 9 am to 5 pm
 - 14 June to 03 September
   - 17 June, **Holiday - no class**
   - 24-25 June, **Holiday - no class**
   - 24-25 June, **Holiday - no class**
   - 26 August, **Holiday - no class**
   - _Holidays are subject to change_
-- Sunday - Thursday, 9 am to 5 pm
-- Course will be divided into 4 units, with a project at the end of each unit

 #### Content covered:
 * HTML